Cris0291/Json-Parser/README.md

 A compact C++23 library that turns JSON files into your own C++ structs/classes without runtime reflection.
 You describe how your type maps to JSON by providing a single `deserialize(T&, binder)` function in the same namespace as `T` (found via ADL).
 The library does the rest: tokenize JSON, build an object map, and populate your types.

-> **Current repo layout matches the screenshot you shared** — no unit tests yet; `Interface/` hosts a small example app using the library.

 ---

 ## ✨ Highlights